pp2017/pp2017.github.io/programme.md

 will visit the Reykjanes peninsula and the banquet will be at a restaurant there.

+We will leave from the university at 2pm.
+Dinner will be at 7pm at Salthúsið in Grindavík.
+We will return at 10pm.

 ##Contributing speakers

 Michael Albert, University of Otago, New Zealand - [abstract][michael_albert]